ballerina-platform/ballerina-distribution/examples/table-types/table_types.md

 A `table` is a collection of records in which each record represents a row of the `table`.
 Each row of the `table` is uniquely identified by a key.
 This key must be immutable and each row’s key is stored in its fields.
 Compared to maps,
 - the key is part of the value rather than being separate.
-- The type of the key is not restricted to string.
+- the type of the key is not restricted to string.
 - The order of the members is preserved.

 ::: code table_types.bal :::